wjf5203/VNext/README.md

 To date, VNext contains the official implementation of the following algorithms:

-IDOL: In Defense of Online Models for Video Instance Segmentation
+IDOL: In Defense of Online Models for Video Instance Segmentation (ECCV2022 Oral)

-SeqFormer: Sequential Transformer for Video Instance Segmentation
+SeqFormer: Sequential Transformer for Video Instance Segmentation (ECCV2022 Oral)